dirkaaa/task-app/documentation.md

 -   createdAt: LocalDate
 -   dueDate: LocalDate

+The User Model class:
+-   id: long
+-   username: String
+-   password: String (Is only stored after hashing)

 I also created a Data Transfer Object for the User class, which does not contain the password property.
 This way it can be safely sent to the client.

 ## Persistence

 I am using the embedded (in-file) H2 database, because it's a lightweight but functional enough database for this assignment.
-If needed, it can be replaced by any other database by modifying the `spring.datasource.url` property in `application.properties`.
+If needed, it can be replaced by any other database by modifying the `spring.datasource.url` property in `application.properties` and adding the corresponding Driver class.

 When starting the application, a `CommandLineRunner` creates a default 'admin' user if the user table is empty.